ctrlplusb/react-universally/docs/APPLICATION_CONFIG.md

 As this is a universal application you are mostly creating code that is shared between your "client" and "server" bundles.
 The "client" is sent across the wire to be executed in user's browsers therefore you have to be extra careful in what you include in the bundle.
 Webpack by default bundles all code together if it is imported within your source.
 Therefore if you were to import the application configuration within a module that will be included in the "client" bundle, the entire application configuration would be included with your "client" bundle.
 This is extremely risky as the configuration exposes the internal structure of your application and may contain sensitive data such as database connection strings.

 One possible solution to the above would be to use Webpack's `DefinePlugin` in order to statically inject/replace only the required configuration values into our client bundle.
-However,  this solution fails to address our desire to be able to expose execution time provided values (e.g. `FOO=bar npm run start`) to our client bundle.
+However,  this solution fails to address our desire to be able to expose execution time provided values (e.g. `FOO=bar yarn run start`) to our client bundle.
 These environment variables can only be interpreted at runtime, therefore we decided on a strategy of making the server be responsible for attaching a configuration object to `window.__CLIENT_CONFIG__` within the HTML response.
 This would then allow us to ensure that environment variables could be properly exposed.
 This works well, however, it introduces a new problem:  As most of our code is in the "shared" folder you are forced to put in boilerplate code that will read the application configuration from either the `window.__CLIENT_CONFIG__` or the "config" file depending on which bundle is being built (i.e. "client" or "server").
 This isn't a trivial process and is easy to get wrong.

 So now we had two problems to deal with:
   1. Prevent the accidental import of the configuration object into client bundles.